PatrickMoraisN/native-nodejs-api-nlayers/README.md

         - [ ] it should test all files on the repositories layer
         - [ ] it should test all files on the factories layer
         - Plus
-          - [ ] it should reach 100% code coverage (it's currently not possible to get code coverage metrics using only the native Node.js, see [c8](https://www.npmjs.com/package/c8) for this task)
+          - [ ] it should reach 100% code coverage.
+It's currently not possible to get code coverage metrics using only the native Node.js, we will use [c8](https://www.npmjs.com/package/c8).

     - Integration / E2E
         - [x] it should test the endpoint for storing heroes' data